Life After Competing: 6 Facts Ex Competitors Won’t Admit.

 Life after I’ve decided to never set foot on a competition stage, wearing clear heels and that very pricey figure suit, has been…interesting.

 I’ve said it before and I’ll say it again: those of us that have competed or still compete are fully aware that the way we push our bodies is not necessarily the healthiest.
-Yet there is some form of satisfaction we get from being capable of completely transforming our bodies to look like we are some sort of super hero or action figure.
+Yet there is some sort of satisfaction we get from being capable of completely transforming our bodies to look like we are some sort of super hero or action figure.
 It feels and looks damn good.

 The number of those who can dedicate their life to this sport/hobby is rather small.
 This is their priority and it’s likely they are earning some sort of generous compensation that allows them to afford the focus, energy and all the meals and supplements it takes to compete.
 Then there is the rest of us.
 We might have other priorities in life.
 Some people have careers, school, families that demand attention.
 Others might have a financial situation that forces them to put off competing for a while (or forever).
 There are some who maybe want to try a different sport or hobby.
 Then there are those who just grow sick and tired of the food restrictions and simply want to enjoy life and eat food without the enormous restrictions.